B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SchemaEvaluator.rst

 .............

 The final component of the report presents a stacked bar chart and a table.
 In this component the alleles of each locus are checked for their integrity as CDSs.

-In addition, the *Uniprot Annotation* and *Proteome Product* present, respectively, the Uniprot and reference proteome annotations found by chewBBACA's UniprotFinder module.

-Furthermore, the *Missing Allele IDs* column presents the IDs of alleles that are missing in initial list of each locus and the *Total Invalid Alleles* and *Valid Alleles* columns present the sum of invalid alleles and the total no. of valid alleles, respectively.
+The table includes the *Uniprot Annotation*, the product name found through UniProt's SPARQL endpoint, and the *Proteome Product*, the product name attributed based on high similarity to proteins included in UniProt's reference proteomes.
+In addition, the *Missing Allele IDs* column presents the IDs of alleles that are missing in the initial list of each locus and the *Total Invalid Alleles* and *Valid Alleles* columns present the sum of invalid alleles and the total no. of valid alleles, respectively.

 The stacked bar chart presents, per locus, and sorted by the total number of alleles, the number of alleles per locus.
 The alleles are divided into 5 classes:

 	a) more than one stop codon (green);
 	b) allele length not a multiple of 3 (orange);
 	c) missing start or stop codon (red);